lsprangers/lsprangers.github.io/docs/transformer_and_llm/INTERPRETABILITY.md

 There is a difference between Classic ML Interpretability and Deep Learning (and LLM) Interpretability - Classical ML is *usually* more interpretable, whereas Deep Learning hasn't found a robust framework across large neural nets.

 Typical Methods (mostly in Classical ML):
-- Interpretable by design: Means we train inherently interpretable models such as decision tree's
+- Interpretable by design: Means you train inherently interpretable models such as decision tree's
 - Post-hoc interpretable: Means using a specific interpretability method post training1
     - Model agnostic do not depend on input model
         - Model agnostic methods follow the **SIPA** principle: